 - Appreciate others as human beings without judgment.

 - Understand other’s feelings even if you disagree with them.

 Fireside Chat with Max Yoder

 We ended the day with Co-Founder and CEO of Lessonly Max Yoder.
 Max has had a busy year with Seismic’s recent acquisition of Lessonly, becoming a parent, and writing his second book, To See It, Be It.
 Here are a few key takeaways from Scott Dorsey’s conversation with Max that bubbled up to the top for our team:

 Max roots his leadership philosophy of healthy relationships.
 Max shared the importance of having difficult conversations, creating agreements between one another, and ensuring you do this while still highlighting what you appreciate about the other person.
 After all, those things are beyond your control.
 In using this philosophy, he believes leaders can become less self-conscious and liberated from the judgment and feelings of others.

-“I wouldn’t want my doctor if I’m struggling, saying ‘Oh my gosh- so am I.’” – Max Yoder
+“I wouldn’t want my doctor, if I’m struggling, to say to me, ‘Oh my gosh — so am I.’”

 As a leader, you should be empathetic but not a mirror of those you lead.
 Allow them to see you as a stable force that brings clarity and camaraderie to every situation.

 Vulnerability and authenticity are also core aspects of Max’s leadership philosophy.
 According to Max, being vulnerable in leadership is being honest about your uncertainty about how to solve a problem while simultaneously sharing your confidence that you can figure it out.

 We’re so thankful to everyone who took the day to learn and grow and hope to see these and other learnings brought back to their respective companies.